Word4Today

 In Closing

-Now, we must be aware of of any false interpretations that have crept into our churches over the years.
+Now, we must be aware that false interpretations can easily sneak into our churches over the years.
 So, it’s our duty as Christians to always test those things that are being taught.
 Therefore, I encourage you to: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
 (2 Timothy 2:15 KJV) Yes, test all thing and be like those Bereans, for: “These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.”
-(Acts 17:11 KJV) Yes, test all thing my fellow brothers and sisters in Christ, even what’s being said in this article.
-Then you can come to your own conclusion on what seems true to you.
+(Acts 17:11 KJV) Yes, test all thing my fellow brothers and sisters in Christ.
+This would be true whether it’s coming from the pulpit or from an article such as this one.

-So, whether you hear a message preached in the streets or from a fancy pulpit in a church, go home and open up your own bible and test what’s being said.
+So, open up your own bible and test what’s being said.
 Pray always that the Holy Spirit would help you discern between truth and error.
-For Jesus himself said: “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
-(John 14:26 ESV) As well as John the apostle who said: “These things have I written unto you concerning them that seduce you.
+For Jesus said: “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
+(John 14:26 ESV) And let’s remember what John the apostle said: “These things have I written unto you concerning them that seduce you.
 But the anointing which ye have received of him abideth in you, and ye need not that any man teach you: but as the same anointing teacheth you of all things, and is truth, and is no lie, and even as it hath taught you, ye shall abide in him.”
-(1 John 2:26-27 KJV)
+(1 John 2:26-27 KJV) So again, pray always for discernment my fellow Christians.
+For truth does matter.

 May God bless you as you seek to do His will.
 Amen.